DownTheMatrix/100-days-of-code/log.md

 **Today's Progress**: Today I learnt about higher order functions and I started refreshing Arrays.
 I also connected my account to different platforms, incuding LinkedIn (where I also subscribed to several programming groups), Facebook, Google+, etc. I'm motivated and pretty focussed.
 Slowly but steady :)

 **Thoughts:** I should study the code of more designs and templates and try to realize some decent mock-ups.
 I should also study CSS Grid and flex-box.

+### Day 16: 2018 February 9, Friday

+**Today's Progress**: So, back into JavaScript world.
+I've studied Arrays + built-in methods, practiced forEach quite a lot, solved a few problems, etc. Back-end has a grip on me, clearly.

+**Thoughts:** I plan to go through all my old codes and try to refactor them in a way so as to include what I've been learning so far.
+I think it'd be a great practice.